Bertrand-Ornella/Brain_Evolution_Placental/README.md

 For the sensitivity analyses for body mass reconstructions use the csv file named "Placental_data_final_tests_BM" and the scripts 3) and 4)

-Contact for more information: ornella.bertrand@ed.ac.uk
+Contact for more information: ornella.bertrand@icp.cat